By Michael Turton

 “There is absolute correlation between frequency of marijuana use and frequency of use of other drugs,” he said.
 “Brain science on adolescent marijuana use is also unequivocal.
 It messes up kids’ brains.”

 Vermont, he said, had the highest rate of adolescent marijuana use in the country until Colorado took the top spot after legalizing pot.
 “We have to see where this goes.
 We’re in the infancy of legalized marijuana.”

 He said childhood trauma appears to accelerate drug use, an issue that one mother in the audience said is not being addressed.
 “I knew my son was having difficulties,” she said.
 “I asked for assistance from the school and the court system and no one could help me.
 I had to go bankrupt, fight tooth and nail, to save my son’s life.
 There is no system in place.”The Current is a nonprofit supported by its readers and provided free to the community.
-Please consider a tax-deductible contribution.
+Please consider a tax-deductible contribution of $5 per month.